KappyVerma/theadventurelog/README.md

 ## Overview

 The Travel Tea is a web application that enables users to create, share, and rate their travel experiences.
-Users can manage their bucket lists, leave comments, upload images, and rate various places.
+Users can manage their bucket lists, create notes, upload images, and rate various places.

 ### Problem